Executive Summary: Dell AI Factory with NVIDIA

 Vendor-Provided

-PowerScale (File Engine)Retained
+PowerScale (File Engine)Ceded

-ObjectScale (Object Storage)Retained
+ObjectScale (Object Storage)Delegated

-Exascale Storage (3-in-1)Retained
+Exascale Storage (3-in-1)Ceded

 PowerScale + ObjectScale + Lightning FS on one platform.
 10+ PB/rack, 6 TB/s reads.
+Proprietary converged storage architecture — captive to Dell.

 Indexes billions of files across PowerScale/ObjectScale.
 Foundation of the governance catalog.
+Metadata indexing opinions and catalog structure are captive to Dell.

 Trust3 AI IntegrationDelegated